DataDog/documentation/content/en/database_monitoring/troubleshooting.md

 ## Diagnosing common problems
 ### Query bind parameters cannot be viewed

 At this time, the raw query bind parameters are obfuscated for Query Samples and Explain Plans, and are replaced with a `?` character.
-In a future release, settings to expose the un-obfuscated query bind parameters are planned.

 ### DBM host limit